oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - If driven by the next specified behaviour, and if we write only minimal code to satisfy that specification, then when to consider exceptions e.g. unexpected inputs?
     - As you implement, have to think about this, but don't have to fix it right then.
 Can jot a note down in the "test list".
     - Or can handle it right away, but in a separate TDD cycle, with a separate test.
-- Sometimes, in the 'red' or 'green' stage, a refactor of test infrastructure or source design (respectively) would help.
+- Sometimes, in the 'red' or 'green' stage, a refactor of test infrastructure or CUT design (respectively) would help.
     - Keep the TDD cycle stages distinct.
 Do only one thing at a time.
     - In this case, stash the changes from the stage you were in, do the refactor, then come back.
 - TDD is not a science, it is a craft.